 - Manage farm business operations to meet goals

 - Courses in Dairy Cattle Nutrition, Feeds & Feeding, Milk Quality, Dairy Cattle Health & Wellness, Soil & Water Resources Management, Farm Financial Management, and Managed Grazing Systems for Dairy Cattle

 - Peer Discussion Groups, Pasture Walks, Farming Conferences, and Networking Opportunities

 - Holistic Management and Professional Development Training

 Note: Apprentices are responsible for their own tuition, which is approximately $1,500 over two years and subject to change.

-Each Master-Apprentice pair is assigned a local Education Coordinator, who monitors the mentoring relationship and provides educational support and on-farm technical services.
-Apprentices not only gain skills, knowledge, and experience but also develop relationships with Apprentices and Masters in their cohort as well as with other dairy farmers, agricultural professionals, and service providers in the local community.
+Each Mentor Dairy Grazier-Apprentice pair is assigned a local Education Coordinator, who monitors the mentoring relationship and provides educational support and on-farm technical services.
+Apprentices not only gain skills, knowledge, and experience but also develop relationships with Apprentices and Mentors in their cohort as well as with other dairy farmers, agricultural professionals, and service providers in the local community.

 Apprentices graduate to certified Journey Dairy Grazier status, receive additional support services as they advance in their career as Herd Manager/ Pasture Manager/ Feed or Hay Manager/ Heifer or Young Stock Manager.
 The long-term option is also available for graduates to transition into farm ownership, become Mentors themselves, and take on new Apprentices.

-The shorter Pre-Apprenticeship Internship allows Masters and potential Apprentices to test a relationship before committing to a full Apprenticehship.
-It also provides students with an opportunity to learn about managed grazing dairy production while they are still in school.
+A shorter paid Internship allows Mentors and potential Apprentices to test a relationship before committing to a full Apprenticehship.
+It also provides students and others with an opportunity to learn about managed grazing dairy production on a working dairy farm.

-- Interns work under and are mentored by approved Mentor Dairy Graziers anywhere in the DGA network.
+- Interns work for and are mentored by approved Mentor Dairy Graziers anywhere in the DGA network.

 - Courses taken during Internship may be credited toward Apprenticeship related instruction hours (as well as college credit if entering through a university).

 - A DGA Education Coordinator provides guidance and oversight during the Internship.

-To be considered, just choose the Pre-Apprenticeship Internship option when you fill out the Apprentice application.
+To be considered, just choose the Internship option when you fill out the Apprentice application.